psu-r-workshop/workshop/README.md

 ### Data Management and Research Reproducibility in RStudio — Wednesday, March 30, 1–3 p.m.

 This session will provide an overview of data management strategies for a reproducible analysis and output workflow to facilitate transparent and reproducible research and support open data sharing.
-Participants will learn:
+Topics include:

-- Best practices for code documentation, file organization, naming and versioning
+- Best practices for code documentation, file organization, naming, and versioning
 - How to connect RStudio to Git and GitHub
 - How to implement a reproducible, project-based data analysis and output workflow
 - How to document data exploration, analysis and visualization in publishable documents using RMarkdown

-Participants will apply data management and reproducibility strategies from previous workshops to their R workflow.
+Additionally, data management and reproducibility strategies from the previous sessions will be applied to the R workflow.

 <hr>